gotzmann/llama.go/README.md

 ## Motivation

-We dream of a world where fellow ML hackers are grokking with **REALLY BIG GPT** models in their homelabs without having GPU clusters consuming a shit tons of **$$$**.
+We dream of a world where fellow ML hackers are grokking **REALLY BIG GPT** models in their homelabs without having GPU clusters consuming a shit tons of **$$$**.

 The code of the project is based on the legendary **[ggml.cpp](https://github.com/ggerganov/llama.cpp)** framework of Georgi Gerganov written in C++ with the same attitude to performance and elegance.

-We hope Golang instead of *soo-powerful* but *too-low-level* language will allow much greater adoption.
+We hope using Golang instead of *soo-powerful* but *too-low-level* language will allow much greater adoption.

 ## V0 Roadmap

-- [x] Run tensor math in pure Golang - based on C++ source
+- [x] Tensor math in pure Golang
 - [x] Implement LLaMA neural net architecture and model loading
-- [x] Run smaller LLaMA-7B model
+- [x] Test with smaller LLaMA-7B model
-- [x] Be sure Go inference works EXACT SAME way as C++
+- [x] Be sure Go inference works exactly same way as C++
 - [x] Let Go shine!
-Enable multi-threading and boost performance
+Enable multi-threading and messaging to boost performance

 ## V1 Roadmap - Spring'23

 - [x] Cross-patform compatibility with Mac, Linux and Windows
 - [x] Release first stable version for ML hackers - v1.0
-- [x] Support bigger LLaMA models: 13B, 30B, 65B - v1.1
+- [x] Enable bigger LLaMA models: 13B, 30B, 65B - v1.1
 - [x] ARM NEON support on Apple Silicon (modern Macs) and ARM servers - v1.2
 - [x] Performance boost with x64 AVX2 support for Intel and AMD - v1.2
-- [x] RAM and GC optimizations - v1.3
+- [x] Better memory use and GC optimizations - v1.3
-- [x] Server Mode (embedded REST API) for use in real projects - v1.4
+- [x] Introduce Server Mode (embedded REST API) for use in real projects - v1.4
-- [x] Download model weights from the Internet - v1.4
+- [x] Release converted models for free access over the Internet - v1.4
-- [ ] INT8 quantization to allow x4 bigger models fit the same memory
+- [ ] INT8 quantization to allow x4 bigger models fit same memory
+- [ ] Benchmark LLaMA.go against some mainstream Python / C++ frameworks
-- [ ] Support for popular models of LLaMA family: Vicuna, Alpaca, etc
+- [ ] Enable some popular models of LLaMA family: Vicuna, Alpaca, etc
 - [ ] Speed-up AVX2 with memory aligned tensors
 - [ ] Extensive logging for production monitoring
 - [ ] Interactive mode for real-time chat with GPT